 It allows the bidirectional connection of Lutron plants to KNX plants.

 The integration allows to associate KNX groups to Lutron lights, making the devices in the Lutron plant controllable from KNX buttons or supervision.

-The Brickbox makes possible also the control of KNX devices from Lutron buttons, allowing the creation of unique supervisions for the complete integration of the two systems.
+The Brickbox also makes the control of KNX devices possible from Lutron buttons, allowing the creation of unique supervisions for the complete integration of the two systems.